Pt-induced nanowires on Ge(001): a DFT study: Results

-Table \ref{table:5Why_not_second_trough} shows some structures with increasing number of Pt atoms in the top layer.
+To answer these questions we investigate the stability of some modified geometries and compare them to the $\gamma_{as}^{\star}$-geometry.
+The Ge$^{\star}$-geometry, is just a plain Ge(001) surface with Pt atoms at the bottom positions of every second trough.
+The same holds for the $\beta_{6}^{\star}$-geometry.
+The $\beta_{3}^{\star}$-geometry has Pt atoms at the bottom trough positions of the trough lined by the Pt atoms in the top layer.\cite{Vanpoucke:prb09beta} And finally, the $\gamma_{as}^{\star as}$-surface is a $\gamma_{as}$-surface with Pt atoms at the bottom trough positions of the Ge lined trough (contrary to the $\gamma_{as}^{\star}$-surface where the Pt atoms are in the Pt lined trough).\\ Table~\ref{table:5Why_not_second_trough} shows the formation and adsorption energy for these structures with and without adsorbed Ge NWs.
 The formation energies of the bare surfaces show a trend of stabilization with increasing Pt density.
-Contrary to the surface without Pt in the top layer (Ge$^{\star}$), surfaces containing pt in the top layer stabilize when a Ge NW is adsorbed.
-Comparison of the $\beta_6^{\star}$ and $\beta_3^{\star}$ structures with adsorbed Ge NW shows for the latter a more symmetric structure.
+Contrary to the surface without Pt in the top layer (Ge$^{\star}$), surfaces containing Pt in the top layer stabilize when a Ge NW is adsorbed.
+Comparison of the $\beta_6^{\star}$- and $\beta_3^{\star}$-structures with adsorbed Ge NW shows for the latter a more symmetric structure.
 The large increase in stability between these $2$ systems is caused by different number of formed Pt-Ge bonds.
-For the $\beta_6^{\star}$ surface both Ge NW atoms only bind to a single Pt atom.
-These Pt-Ge bonds have a bond length of $2.51$\AA\ while the distance of the Ge NW atoms to the Ge surface dimer atom opposite to this Pt atom is $4.20$\AA, placing the NW asymmetric at one side of the trough.
-In the $\beta_3^{\star}$ geometry, the Ge NW dimer is bound to $2$ opposing Pt surface atoms, with Pt-Ge bonds of $2.60\pm0.01$\AA.
-The influence of these Pt-Ge NW bonds becomes even clearer when comparing the adsorption energies.
-For the Ge$^{\star}$ surface no such bonds appear while $1$ set is present for the $\beta_6^{\star}$ structure and two for the $\beta_3^{\star}$ and $\gamma_{\mathrm{as}^{\star}}$, resulting in a comparable adsorption energy for the latter.
-Neglecting for a while the difference in formation energy between the bare $\beta_3^{\star}$ and $\gamma_{\mathrm{as}}^{\star}$ surfaces on grounds of different Pt stoichiometry , one might consider the $\beta_3^{\star}$ as a low Pt density replacement for the $\gamma_{\mathrm{as}}^{\star}$ surface.
+For the $\beta_6^{\star}$-surface both Ge NW atoms only bind to a single Pt atom.
+These Pt-Ge bonds have a bond length of $2.51$ \AA\ while the distance of the Ge NW atoms to the Ge surface dimer atom opposite to this Pt atom is $4.20$ \AA, \textit{i.e.}\ the Ge NW dimer is only bound to the side of the trough containing Pt atoms.
+This places the NW asymmetric at one side of the trough.
+In the $\beta_3^{\star}$-geometry, the Ge NW dimer is bound to two opposing Pt surface atoms, with Pt-Ge bonds of $2.60\pm0.01$ \AA.
+It shows that to have a NW centered in the trough, the Pt atoms need to be present at both sides of this trough in such a configuration that bonds can be formed with the Ge NW dimer.\\ The influence of these Pt-Ge NW bonds becomes even clearer when comparing the adsorption energies.
+For the Ge$^{\star}$-surface no such bonds appear while one set is present for the $\beta_6^{\star}$-structure and two for the $\beta_3^{\star}$ and $\gamma_{\mathrm{as}}^{\star}$, resulting in a comparable adsorption energy for the last two.
+Neglecting for a while the difference in formation energy between the bare $\beta_3^{\star}$- and $\gamma_{\mathrm{as}}^{\star}$-surfaces on grounds of different Pt stoichiometry, one might consider the $\beta_3^{\star}$ as a low Pt density replacement for the $\gamma_{\mathrm{as}}^{\star}$-surface.